Case Study · Philippine Genealogy

 Breaking Through Philippine Research Barriers with Modern Technology

-How FamilySearch's new Full Text Search uncovered a multi-generational family saga spanning three decades in rural Philippines.
+How FamilySearch's new Full Text Search uncovered a multi-generational family saga spanning three decades in rural Philippines

-The Challenge: Why Philippine Records Are So Difficult to Find
+Why Philippine Records Are So Difficult to Find

 Philippine genealogy presents unique obstacles that frustrate even experienced researchers.
 The archipelago's complex history of colonization, warfare, and natural disasters has created a perfect storm of record destruction that makes family research extraordinarily challenging.